 All Purpose Cleaner

 - 1/2 Whole Lemon juiced I have used the bottled juice in a pinch

 - 15 Drops Lavender Oil

 As mentioned, amber bottles would be good for the recipe containing peroxide.
 Otherwise, any bottle will do.
-I bought some heavy duty plastic ones because…well, kids.
+I bought some heavy-duty plastic ones because…well, kids.
 I love the look and feel of a nice glass bottle, but I do not like to clean up broken glass.
-My kids clean bathrooms, and the bottles would without a doubt get broken.
+My kids clean their bathrooms, and the bottles would without a doubt get broken.
 The ones in my links are nice and are supposed to hold up well.

 Ok, I love these labels!
 When I printed them and put them on the bottles I told my kids I was quitting the homeschool mama gig and was going to become a graphic designer!
 I get a big kick out of making stuff like this!
 I hope you enjoy them.
 I was thinking I might put some clear packing tape over them to protect the label.
 Otherwise, they make waterproof labels, I just didn’t have any.
 If you would like these, they are in my printable library.
-It is password protected, so sign up to get the password.
-Also, I put the word safe on there, this does not mean that your child should drink it…obviously he or she could still get sick.
+It is password-protected, so sign up to get the password.
+Also, I put the word safe on there, this does not mean that your child should drink it…obviously, he or she could still get sick.